-In 2011, as part of the strategic plan, Kirby became the founding director of the Drexel House, a Catholic Residence for Men in downtown Charleston, SC.
+In 2011, as part of his strategic plan, Kirby became the founding director of the Drexel House, a Catholic Residence for Men, in downtown Charleston, SC.

 The house was a community of disciples aimed at growth in faith, prayer, and virtue.
 It was innovative at the time since it was open to all Catholic men, and not just those who were actively discerning the priesthood.

 In 2015, the Drexel House was in the immediate neighborhood of the Mother Emanuel Church shooting.
 The House joined the Catholic community in praying with the entire city of Charleston for peace and healing.

 In 2013, Kirby authored the book, Lord, Teach Us to Pray, which is a guide on Christian discipleship and the spiritual life.
 The book was a summary of his work in vocations, and was hailed as a “saint’s playbook” by the National Catholic Register.
 Kirby was invited to speak about the book on EWTN’s Bookmark with Doug Keck and on Salt and Light TV’s premier show Witness with Father Thomas Rosica.
 Lessons from the book have been highlighted on CatholicTV’s Blink program.